University of Melbourne

 - Class Eligibility: Juniors and seniors

-Students are required to have an interview with Dean Mancini prior to completing the Declaration of Intent.
+Students are required to have an interview with Rebecca Avery prior to completing the Declaration of Intent.
 Students will also need parental permission to attend this program.

 The capital of the state of Victoria, and Australia’s second largest city, Melbourne is well known for its trams, cafes, and restaurants and its variety of cultural events.
 The University campus is situated on 22.5 beautifully landscaped hectares with buildings ranging from classic architectural styles to modern designs.
 The campus itself is located only 1.5 km from the city center, and is in close proximity to the Victorian Arts Centre, the State Library, and the National Gallery.

 Required.
 Non U.S. citizens may need to take a test in English in order to be considered for a visa.
 This is a law and no exemptions are granted.
 The nearest testing center to Haverford is in Arlington, VA; please consult a complete listing of centers on the IELTS website.